-We were pleased that City News and 680 News carried an item about Dorothy’s story on Nov.
+We were pleased that City News and 680 News carried an item about Long Branch resident Dorothy’s story on Nov.
 3, 2016.
-We are gratified that, through Dorothy’s story, we have been able to reach a wider audience, with our concerns as residents, than would otherwise have been the case:
+We are gratified that, through Dorothy’s story, local residents have been able to reach a wider audience than would otherwise have been the case:

 Previous posts of interest

-Among related items, that you can find through a search of this website, are the following posts:
+Among related items, that you can find through a search of this website, is the following post:

 1) Seems like a lot of people in Toronto are complaining about development decisions made by committees of adjustment.

 2) Worth noting it’s elected officials who select members of the COAs.
 In other words if COAs aren’t representing the will of people

 3) then perhaps pols should do a better job selecting COA members. #Toronto